-The geometrical analysis discussed above and illustrated in Fig 6 shows how the relationship between nearby tangents depends on the covariant derivative: for curves the connection is dictated by one curvature; for texture flows - or oriented 2-dimensional patterns - two curvatures are required.
-By estimating these quantities at a given retinal point $\vec{q}$ it is possible to approximate the underlying geometrical object, and thus a coherent distribution of tangents, around $\vec{q}$ .
-This, in turn, can be used to model the set of horizontal connections that are required to facilitate the response of a cell if its RF is embedded in a visual context that reflects good continuation .
+2.2 Integration Models and Projection Patterns of Horizontal Connections.
+The geometrical analysis discussed above and illustrated in Figure 6 shows how the relationship between nearby tangents depends on the covariant derivative: for curves, the connection is dictated by one curvature; for texture flows, or oriented 2D patterns, two curvatures are required.
+By estimating these quantities at a given retinal point \vec{q} , it is possible to approximate the underlying geometrical object, and thus a coherent distribution of tangents, around \vec{q} .
+This, in turn, can be used to model the set of horizontal connections that are required to facilitate the response of a cell if its RF is embedded in a visual context that reflects good continuation.
 Naturally, to describe such a local approximation and to use it for building projection patterns, the appropriate domain of integration must be determined.
-However, since RF measurements provide only the tangent, possibly curvature (Dobbins et al., 1987; Versavel et al., 1990), but not whether the stimulus pattern is a curve (1D) or a texture (2D), it is necessary to consider continuations for both.
+However, since RF measurements provide only the tangent, possibly curvature (Dobbins, Zucker, & Cynader, 1987; Versavel, Orban, & Lagae, 1990), but not whether the stimulus pattern is a curve (1D) or a texture (2D), it is necessary to consider continuations for both.